GeeLaw/vecole-redux/docs/library/garbled_circuits2.md

 Represents one possible result of garbled circuits.
 The concrete values of the input are not yet considered, therefore the “keys” for the input of Alice and Bob are really “key pairs”.

-The two member methods are useful for optimisation and usage.

-- `ApplyConfiguration` clears the structure and reserves at least the final size that a compilation wiil require.
-If the circuit is quite large, it is useful to first compute the size and reserve.
-However, even if the circuit is small, `KeyPairs` and `Keys` objects are required to be `ApplyConfiguration`ed before being passed into the calls so that they have the correct size in the higher dimension.
+`ApplyConfiguration` reshapes the structure into the final size that a compilation wiil require. `KeyPairs` and `Keys` objects are required to be `ApplyConfiguration`ed before being passed into the calls so that they have the correct size in the higher dimension.
-- `ResetPreserveConfiguration` clears the structure, keeping the reserved size effective.
-For successive garbling of the same circuit, it is idiomatic to use `ResetPreserveConfiguration` before each call to `Garble` instead of using a fresh new object.

 ## `Keys<TRing, TAllocRing, TAllocRingVec>` structure template